cs480x-22c/reflections/week1.md

 -	I also like how in each section the numerical percentage is shown.
 This is very helpful if two blobs look very similar in size.
 -	There is an interactive feature on the left-hand side that allows the user to view the animation in a slow, medium, and fast pace.
--	And there is a very cute description under the clock that describes what the majority of Americans are doing at that time in a very user-friendly matter. o	“The day is in full swing with work or housework.
+-	And there is a very cute description under the clock that describes what the majority of Americans are doing at that time in a very user-friendly matter.
+    - “The day is in full swing with work or housework.
 Stores and services are open so people can run errands, and they take various forms of transportation to get there.”
 I think this visualization is easy to understand, fun to watch, and very accommodating to the different ways that people like to analyze data.